namberino/vilang/README.md

-# Namlang: The Vietnamese Programming Language
+# NBLang: The Vietnamese Programming Language

 This is a fork of the [NIMBLE](https://github.com/namberino/nimble) interpreter.
 This fork aims to implement the NIMBLE programming language but with Vietnamese syntax